Updated August 28, 2020

 - It is not recommended that an open casket funeral be held for someone who has passed away from COVID-19.

-should stay at least 2 metres (6 feet) away from the body of their loved one.
+at least 2 metres (6 feet) away from the body of their loved one if this risk exists.

 - This is from an abundance of caution; it is possible that somebody who passed from causes may also have been infected COVID-19.